trevorius/next-POC/prompts/BuildTestsFromMR.prompt.md

 previous message in this thread will include a merge Request message with a test section.

+# Restrictions

+- Do not write tests for shadcn/ui components.
+- Do not test installed packages
+- only test the code that is specific to the project.

 # Build Tests

 1. analyse the test section and separate tests into groups so they can be automated.